telefonicaid/fiware-orion/doc/manuals/user/regex_in_payload.md

 ```

 In other words, the `SENSOR\\\\d{2}` string at shell level is transformed to `SENSOR\\d{2}` at payload level (i.e. the actual HTTP request
-that is send on the wire) which, in sequence, corresponds to the `SENSOR\d{2}` regular expression after JSON parsing stage at Orion.
+that is sent over the wire) which, in sequence, corresponds to the `SENSOR\d{2}` regular expression after JSON parsing stage at Orion.
 However, note that
-if you use a file for your payload the shell escaping hasn't to be used, that is:
+if you use a file for your payload, the shell escaping isn't needed, i.e.:

 ```
 curl localhost:1026/v2/op/query -s -S --header 'Content-Type: application/json' --header 'Accept: application/json' -d @payload.json
 ```

-will use the following payload.json file:
+would use the following payload.json file:

 ```
 {